bioinfo-pf-curie/raw-qc/docs/profiles.md

 ###  `cluster`

 Run the workflow on the cluster, instead of locally.
+Use the option `--queue` to specify the queue where the job will be submitted.

 ## Test the pipeline

 ### `test`

-Set up the test dataset
+Set up the test dataset.